Athos1972/baangt/docs/_build/html/_sources/OverviewUsage.rst.txt

 with all features of the higher end solutions like reporting, fault tolerance, screenshots in case of errors and much more.

-More powerful and still ways:
+More powerful and still simple ways:
 ------------------------------------

 As your requirements grow you want to have Testcase and testrun definition separately (e.g. you want to execute the same